AdaCore/gnatstudio/docs/tutorial/debug.rst

 like menus, are contextual: depending on the current session and on the entity selected, different information is displayed.

-Select the contextual menu `Debug->Display T`: this will highlight the data window, with a new box displaying graphically the contents of the different fields of `T`, each clearly separated.
+Select the contextual menu `Debug->Display T`: this will open the `Debugger Variables` view, displaying graphically the contents of the different fields of `T`, each clearly separated.

 Special colors are used in the data display depending on your theme: one